Greensboro & Telehealth Office

 I attended the University of North Carolina at Greensboro, where I graduated with a Bachelor's degree in Psychology and a Master’s of Science degree in Clinical Mental Health Counseling.
 I have had the opportunity to work with a variety of people, including, teens, adults, and families.
 My clinical experience includes helping clients with trauma, depression, anxiety, grief, negative body image, and identity concerns.
-In addition to Three Birds, I also work at a Community Care Center where I provide counseling both in English and Spanish and am responsible for screening and assessing patients that come in for doctor's appointments.
-I screen for depression, anxiety, domestic violence, and substance abuse.
+In addition to Three Birds, I also used to work at a Community Care Center where I provided counseling both in English and Spanish and was responsible for screening and assessing patients that came in for doctor's appointments.
+I screened for depression, anxiety, domestic violence, and substance abuse.
 I have had the opportunity to work with a number of people going through disability (and the grief that comes with that), and well as numerous immigrant families struggling to become adjusted to this new country and new political climate.
 As a Spanish Speaker, I hope to bring more access to mental health services to the local Spanish-Speaking communities.

 I am trained in EMDR (Eye Movement Desensitization & Reprocessing), a a brain-based trauma protocol that helps clients identify, process, and release core neurophysiological sources of emotional/body pain, trauma, dissociation, lower affective distress and physiological arousal, and reformulate negative beliefs into more positive ones.

-I am a Licensed Professional Counselor Associate
+I am a Licensed Mental Health Counselor

-(NC# A13124) and National Certified Counselor (# 901790).
+(NC# 13124) and National Certified Counselor (# 901790).